Comet over Broadway: Production

 Warners originally announced the project in May 1937 as a vehicle for Kay Francis based on a story by Faith Baldwin.

 In February 1938, the role was assigned to Bette Davis, who had just been in Jezebel.
 She was pulled off All Right's Reserved (which became Four's a Crowd) so she could take six weeks of a holiday.
-William Keighley as assigned to direct.
+William Dieterle, originally slated to direct Four's a Crowd, was also moved to Comet over Broadway at the same time.

 George Brent and Donald Crisp who had both been in Jezebel were assigned to the cast.
 Kay Francis went into My Bill (1938), directed by John Farrow.

 Ian Keith, Walter Abel (borrowed from RKO), and Ronald Reagan were set to costar, and the film was meant to start shooting in early April 1938.

 Davis was unhappy with the film.
 "This was the first nothing script I was given since my court battle in England", Davis later recalled, referring to the lawsuit in which she tried to win her freedom from Warner Bros. after being forced to appear in a series of mediocre films.
 "It was heartbreaking to me.
 After winning a second Academy Award...I was asked to appear again in junk."

 Conferences were held to see if the script could be altered to her satisfaction.
 On March 30, with the film to start on Monday, Davis refused to make the movie claiming it was not up to the standard set by Jezebel.

 Warners sent the script to Irene Dunne to see if she would do it.
 Warners pulled Davis out of her new project We Are Not Alone.